Official

 I am not thrilled with the double-stick tape - but I did find a couple times when I wouldn't mind using it (as much): You can position it so that it will fit perfectly on a dummy springboard, if you are using a Handspring Visor.

-I guess the good news is that this case can actually handle all of those sleeves, Amazing
+I did find fit-wise, that everything looked better if I removed the little note-pad.
+I guess the good news is that this case can actually handle all of those sleeves, Amazing! |

-The bottom portion of the Waterford features a small note-pad, and a pen loop.
-I was disappointed with this pen loop, because it did not fit a single ballpoint pen I owned, seriously!
+note-pad, and a pen loop.
+I was disappointed with this pen loop, because

+I found it was more suited to holding a replacement stylus.
 The note-pad can be removed if you would like, and you can use the pocket that held it for other things.
+There is also a long pocket behind the note-pad area, perfect for holding receipts or folded bills. |

 There is a built-in stylus holder to the right of the PDA holster.
-This will be especially good news for HP Jornada Pocket PC owners; as you will most likely wish to remove your flip-lid from your PDA when inserting it in this case - although there is enough room that you don't have to remove it, if you would prefer not to.
+This will be especially good news for HP Jornada Pocket PC owners; as you will most likely wish to remove your flip-lid from your PDA when inserting it in this case - although there is enough room that you don't have to remove it, if you would prefer not to. |

-When the case is closed, the right side is completely covered.
+When the case is closed, the right side is completely covered. |

-From the left side, the only exposed area is that small portion near the top of the PDA where most of the extra controls reside.
+From the left side, the only exposed area is that small portion near the top of the PDA where most of the extra controls reside. |

 The Waterford can get quite bulky.
 When I inserted my iPAQ with PCMCIA sleeve, this case measured 5.5" (14cm) tall x 3.8" (9.7cm) wide x 2.11" (5.36cm) thick, when closed.